Chrismarsh/CHM/docs/partition.rst

 The partition tool performs two functions:

-1. Convert json (`.mesh)` format meshes to binary HDF5 (`.h5`)
+1. Convert json (`.mesh`) format meshes to binary HDF5 (`.h5`)
 2. Partition an HDF5 mesh format for *n* MPI ranks.

-To use CHM in MPI mode *requires* that an HDF5.
-However, in this configuration CHM will load the entire base mesh (despite only operating on a small portion of it) into memory and load the corresponding subset from the parameter file.
+To use CHM in MPI mode *requires* using an HDF5 mesh file.
+When using CHM with MPI, the mesh is partitioned at run-time for the appropriate number of MPI ranks.
+In this configuration CHM will  load the entire base mesh (despite only operating on a small portion of it) into memory and load the corresponding subset from the parameter file.
 As a result, the memory usage for each MPI rank is high.

-The partition tool will split the mesh and parameter file into *n* chunks, one for each MPI rank.
+The partition tool allows for pre-partitioning the mesh and parameter file into *n* chunks, one for each MPI rank.
 Therefore only the mesh elements for this rank are loaded, dramatically reducing memory overhead.

 Usage